ttc24/Dungeon-Crawler/README.md

 ## Running the Game

-You will be prompted for a character name.
+When launching the game you will first create your hero by choosing a name, class, race and optionally a guild.
 Use the number menu to explore rooms, fight monsters, visit shops, and descend deeper into the dungeon.

 Progress is automatically saved whenever you clear a floor.
 On the next launch you will be asked if you want to continue.